-the Consolidated Non-financial Statement (NFS), included in the directors' report prepared annually pursuant to It.
+- the Consolidated Non-financial Statement (NFS), included in the directors' report prepared annually pursuant to It.
 Legislative decree no. 254/16, which implemented Directive 2014/95/EU.
 Included in the annual report, the NFS discloses the information required by the Directive in accordance with GRI standards.
-The NFS also includes the information as per Regulation (EU) 2020/852 (European Taxonomy) which requires entities falling under the scope of application of Directive 2014/95/EU to report consolidated turnover, OpEx and CapEx that are eligible and aligned pursuant to the criteria set out in the regulation and the relevant delegated acts;
+The NFS also includes the information as per Regulation (EU) 2020/852 (European Taxonomy) which requires entities falling under the scope of application of Directive 2014/95/EU to report consolidated turnover, OpEx and CapEx that are eligible and aligned pursuant to the criteria set out in the regulation and the relevant delegated acts; - the Sustainability Report which, as described above, reports the sustainability performance, integrating and elaborating on the information provided in the NFS.
+The report also includes a summary of the information required by the above-mentioned Regulation (EU) 2020/852 (see the "Group activities through the lens of European Taxonomy" section);

-^{8.} The Sustainability Report is published annually.
+&lt;sup>8 The Sustainability Report is published annually.
 The previous edition of the Sustainability report, which referred to 2021, was published in April 2022.

-9. For additional details, in certain cases, reference should be made to the Group's Annual Report as at 31 December 2022.
+For additional details, in certain cases, reference should be made to the Group's Annual Report as at 31 December 2022.